docpad-archive/docpad-plugin-jade/README.md

 ## Deprecated

-Jade was renamed to Pug.
-As such the Jade plugin is deprecated.
+Jade was renamed to [Pug](http://pugjs.org/), as such the Jade plugin is deprecated.
 Use [docpad-plugin-pug](https://github.com/docpad/docpad-plugin-pug) instead.

 ## Awareness